diegueins680/trader/README.md

   - Sweeps/optimization validate prediction lengths and return errors if inputs are too short.
   - `--tune-objective equity-dd-turnover` objective used by `--optimize-operations` / `--sweep-threshold`:
     - `final-equity` | `sharpe` | `calmar` | `equity-dd` | `equity-dd-turnover`
+  - When sweep/optimization scores tie, the selector prefers higher final equity, then lower turnover, more round trips, and non-inverted hysteresis (close <= open) without reducing equity.
   - `--tune-penalty-max-drawdown 1.5` penalty weight for max drawdown (used by `equity-dd*` objectives)
   - `--tune-penalty-turnover 0.2` penalty weight for turnover (used by `equity-dd-turnover`)
   - `--min-round-trips N` (default: `0`) when optimizing/sweeping, require at least `N` round trips in the tune split (helps avoid picking "no-trade" configs)